csinschools/microbit-v2-samples/README.md

 ## Debugging
 Per debugging notes above

-Install pyocd on windows mount (not ubunt WSL)
+Install pyocd on windows mount (not ubuntu WSL)

 Open windows cmd line
 ```
 pyocd gdbserver
 ```
 to start the gdbserver on the windows mount

 To debug print, I used the resolved library call (not debug macro):
 ```
 codal_dmesg_with_flush( "MicroBitThermometer::updateSample, temperature= %d", (int) temperature);